RoadieHQ/roadie-backstage-plugins/plugins/backend/backstage-plugin-argo-cd-backend/README.md

   .
   .
   .
-  waitCycles: 3 # optional number, default is 1
+  waitInterval: 1000 # time in ms, optional number, default is 5000ms
-  waitInterval: 1000 # optional number in ms, default is 5000 ms
+  waitCycles: 2 # number of checks, optional number
 ```

 ### Terminate Operation Query Parameter

 The delete argo app and project endpoint has a feature to terminate the current operation on the application.
-This is a query parameter `terminateOperation` which when set to `true` will terminate the current application operation before proceeding to delete the application.
+There is a query parameter `terminateOperation` which when set to `true` will terminate the current application operation before proceeding to delete the application.
+This is helpful when the application is pending deletion due to a pending operation.
 Please see https://cd.apps.argoproj.io/swagger-ui#operation/ApplicationService_TerminateOperation for more information.

 ## Permissions